HugoBlox/theme-academic-cv/content/home/about.md

 +++

-Ian Eve Perry is a quantitative public policy researcher.
-They focus on labor, healthcare, and housing policy.
+Ian Eve Perry is a quantitative public policy researcher focusing on labor, health care, and housing.